su-giana/giana-techblog/_notes/computer-structure.md

     }

     add_posting('language-system-inside-of-computer', 'binary.png', 'Language system inside of computer', 'This chapter explained language system inside of computer such as bit with binary format, boolean algebra');
+    add_posting('cl', 'logic.png', 'Combinational Logic', 'Why computer use bit not 10 digit numbers?
+Get to know how computer works in digital world in this session');

 </script>

 <style>